Vision for Collective Worship

 Thursday - We look at what the Bible says about our School Value and how God can help us change, so our lights shine even brighter.

-Friday - Mr Mawdsley leads our Shining Light Collective Worship when we celebrate together all the fantastic things that have been happening during the week.
+Friday - Mr Mawdsley leads our Shining Light Collective Worship when we celebrate all the fantastic things that have been happening during the week.

 Prayers and responses are our choice